devgianlu/cloudflare-bypass/README.md

 A NodeJS tool to bypass Cloudflare IUAM v2.

-## Disclaimer
-The public version of this repository is not being maintained anymore for obvious reasons.
-If you are interested, contact me privately.

 ## How it works
 The JS challenge (`jsch`) consist of multiple concatenated JavaScript challenges.
 I am trying to reverse engineer all of them, all the challenges that have been reversed can be seen [here](challanges_source).